 The transesterification of vegetable oils with methanol is an equilibrium reaction, as are all chemical reactions.
-Besides the main product FAME, the end product also contains the intermediate phases of the reaction (monoand diglycerides) as well as non-converted vegetable oil (triglycerides), depending on the reaction conditions.
-As conversion of the monoglycerides to fatty acid methyl esters is the slowest partial reaction, the following concentration ratios can normally be found: Monoglycerides > diglycerides > triglycerides.
+Besides the main product FAME, the end product also contains the intermediate phases of the reaction (mono- and diglycerides) as well as non-converted vegetable oil (triglycerides), depending on the reaction conditions.
+As conversion of the monoglycerides to fatty acid methyl esters is the slowest partial reaction, the following concentration ratios can typically be found: Monoglycerides > diglycerides > triglycerides.
 With appropriate effort, the glyceride content can only be influenced by the reaction conditions up to a certain degree, as a chemical equilibrium arises in all cases.
 More extensive removal of the by-products is only possible by distillation.
-Free glycerol is released from the oils and fats during the transesterification.
-As glycerol is insoluble in FAME but is easily soluble in water, it can be removed almost completely by decanting and subsequent water washing.
-The glycerides and glycerol are determined by gas chromatography in accordance with EN 14105.